Michaela Leonard

+Michaela Lea Leonard (born 6 March 1995) is an Australian rugby union player.
+She plays at Lock for the Wallaroos and competed at the recent Rugby World Cup in New Zealand.
+She previously played for the Brumbies before joining the Western Force in the Super W competition.
+She has also played for Exeter Chiefs and Matatū.

 Personal life

 Leonard graduated from the University of Canberra with a Bachelor of Physiotherapy.

-Rugby Career
+Rugby career

-Leonard plays club rugby for Tuggeranong Vikings and for the Brumbies in the Super W competition.
+Leonard played club rugby for Tuggeranong Vikings and played for the Brumbies from 2018 to 2021 in the Super W competition.
+She only started playing rugby union ahead of the Brumbies tryouts before the inaugural season of Super W in 2018, she was later named Brumbies rookie of the year.

 She was named as co-captain of the Brumbies ahead of the 2020 Super W season, but the season was cut short due to the COVID-19 outbreak and the NSW Waratahs were crowned champions.
-She only started playing rugby union ahead of the Brumbies tryouts before the inaugural season of Super W in 2018; she was named Brumbies rookie of the year.

-In 2021, Leonard was named as captain of the Brumbies for the 2021 Super W season.
+Leonard made her debut for Australia against Japan in 2019.
+In 2021, she was named as captain of the Brumbies for the 2021 Super W season.

-2022

 Leonard and fellow Wallaroo, Arabella McKenzie, both signed with New Zealand club Matatū for the inaugural season of Super Rugby Aupiki in 2022.
 She was named in Australia's squad for the 2022 Pacific Four Series in New Zealand.
 She was selected in the Wallaroos squad for a two-test series against the Black Ferns at the Laurie O'Reilly Cup.

 Leonard was selected in the team again for the delayed 2022 Rugby World Cup in New Zealand.
+After the World Cup, she joined Exeter Chiefs for the 2022–23 Premier 15s season.

+Leonard signed with the Western Force for the 2023 Super W season.

+She was named in the Wallaroos squad for the 2025 Women's Rugby World Cup in England.